Nightguards

-Bruxism, commonly know as tooth grinding, is the clenching together of the upper
+Bruxism, commonly known as tooth grinding, is the clenching together of the upper

 and lower jaw, accompanied by the grinding of the teeth.
 This behavior removes portions